-Pending issuance of a district court order resolving these issues, OGE originally advised executive branch employees to to comply in full with the requirements continue section 2635.807.
+Pending issuance of a district court order resolving these issues, OGE originally advised executive branch employees to continue to comply in full with the requirements of section 2635.807.
 This decision was based on our understanding that Sanjour was not a class action and that, as a result, the decision would have immediate applicability only to the named parties before the court.
-OGE anticipated that, after the district court issued its ruling clarifying the reach of the of appeals opinion, the Office would section 2635.807 to give executive branch-wide effect to the See DAEOgram DO-95-026 (June 26, 1995).
-With the passage of time, however, and on further review, OGE decided to limiting enforcement issue interim policy an See DAEOgram D0-97-025 (May 21, 1997). section 2635.807.
+OGE anticipated that, after the district court issued its ruling clarifying the reach of the court of appeals opinion, the Office would amend section 2635.807 to give executive branchwide effect to the ruling.
+See DAEOgram DO-95-026 (June 26, 1995).
+With the passage of time, however, and on further review, OGE decided to issue an interim policy limiting enforcement of section 2635.807.
+See DAEOgram DO-97-025 (May 21, 1997).
 Consistent with the Office's position on the reach of the en banc ruling, the policy addressed only the prohibition on acceptance of travel expenses for unofficial teaching, speaking, and writing that is considered related to duties under section 2635.807(a)(2)(i)(E)(2) because it "deals in significant part with . . . [a]ny ongoing or announced policy, program or operation of the agency."
 Pending issuance of a final order on remand in Sanjour and until further notice, ethics officials were asked not to enforce this prohibition against executive branch employees other than those senior officials covered by the definition of "covered noncareer employee" in 5 C.F.R. § 2636.303(a).